philipturner/swift-colab/README.md

 64
 ```

-At this time, Swift-Colab has only been tested with the line shown above.
-I am currently changing the package loader to accomodate recent changes to SwiftPM.
-For more guidance on how to use Swift on Google Colab, check the [google/swift-jupyter](https://github.com/google/swift-jupyter).
-I cannot guarantee that side-loading Swift is stable right now, as it has not been thoroughly tested.
+For more guidance on how to use Swift on Google Colab, check out [google/swift-jupyter](https://github.com/google/swift-jupyter).
+Swift-Colab is still unstable, so you may experience unexpected bugs or crashes for the time being.